 Making sure your belongings are free of bed bugs and properly packed before you move is the best way to prevent a bed bug infestation in your new home.
 It is much easier to prevent against bed bugs than it is to get rid of them.

-While bed bugs can be incredibly difficult to eliminate from your home, there are a couple things you can attempt.
+While bed bugs can be incredibly difficult to eliminate from your home, there are a couple precautions you can take when moving.
 If you notice bed bugs on your sheets or living on another belonging of yours, seal the item in a bag with a vapor strip inside.
 It is recommended that you leave the bag sealed for at least two weeks to properly work.
 Another way to kill bed bugs is with heat.
 Try leaving any infested items in a black plastic bag outside in the sunlight.
 If you’re worried that bed bugs making the move with you, both of these techniques can be used while moving to decrease the chances of bed bugs surviving the trip.

 Don’t have bed bugs and want to prevent them when moving?
 Choose a reputable company.
 A fly by night company may cost you more than you bargained for in the end.
 Beltway Movers takes added precautions to combat infestations of bugs.
 Our warehouses for storage are inspected for insects monthly.
 We tell all of our customers who are worried to come on by – and that they don’t have to bother to tell us when.
 That way they can inspect our warehouses to confirm there isn’t a bed bug in sight!